geo-python/site/source/lessons/L2/intro-to-GitHub.rst

 Sources
 -------

-These materials are inspired and partially based on the Software Carpentry lesson on `Version Control with Git <http://swcarpentry.github.io/git-novice/>`__ and the `GitHub Campus Advisor materials <https://education.github.com/teachers/advisors>`__.
+These materials are inspired and partially based on the Software Carpentry lesson on `Version Control with Git <http://swcarpentry.github.io/git-novice/>`__ and the `GitHub Skills materials <https://skills.github.com/>`__.

 Familiar?
 ---------